Cascades in the dynamics of affine interval exchange transformations: Generic directions and Rauzy induction.

 \paragraph*{\bf The algorithm.}

-We define in what follows an algorithm using the Rauzy induction that will allows us to determine if an element of $\IetFam 1 1$ has an attractive periodic orbit; and if so the length of its periodic orbit (or equivalently the dilatation coefficient of the associated leaf in $\disco$).\\
+We define in what follows an algorithm based on Rauzy induction that will allow us to determine if an element of $\IetFam 1 1$ has an attractive periodic orbit; and if so the length of its periodic orbit (or equivalently the dilatation coefficient of the associated leaf in $\disco$).\\

 The algorithm goes the following way:\\

 The entry is an element of $\IetFam m n$, \begin{enumerate} \item If the entry is in case $(1)$, perform in case $(a)$ the right Rauzy induction $R$ or in case $(b)$ the left Rauzy induction $L$ to obtain an element of $\IetFam {m+n} {n}$ or $\IetFam {m} {n+m}$ respectively.
 Repeat the loop with this new element.\\